 What is common knowledge?
 Common knowledge typically consists of well-known facts.
 Another way to answer this question: it would be hard to credit a specific source, because there many authoritative sources containing these well-known facts or ideas.
 For example, George Washington was the first president of the United States.
 Barack Obama was the first African American president.
-Water freezes at 32 degrees Fahrenheit (or zero degrees Centigrade).
+Fresh water normally freezes at 32 degrees Fahrenheit (or zero degrees Celsius).

 On the other hand, "ask not what your country can do for you--ask what you can do for your country" is part of John F. Kennedy's inaugural address on January 20, 1961.
 Those are JFK's words (blue text between the quotation marks, "...").
 These are not our words, nor yours.
 In order to avoid plagiarism, you must clearly acknowledge who originally said or wrote those words.